 - There should be no direct measurable financial benefit to the corporate sponsor in exchange for the receipt of funding support.

 - Awards, fellowship and grants should be awarded through a fair, open selection process based on clear criteria established.

 - The criteria can be set in collaboration with the corporate sponsor, but the actual selection of awardees must be independent of the sponsor.

 IADR Global Headquarters will manage sponsorship invoicing, payment of awardees and speaker travel for symposia, receptions and all meetings.

 It is at the discretion of the Scientific Group/Network whether or not to fund speaker travel.

-Please see Appendix #2 for a list of IADR Scientific Groups and Networks (which is updated as needed.)
+Please see a list of IADR Scientific Groups and Networks here.